P. Use of University Space

 The Junell Center/Stephens Arena, LeGrand Stadium at 1st Community Credit Union Field and other athletic fields are owned and maintained by the University for the primary use and benefit of the intercollegiate athletic programs of the University, of allied non-University athletic activities consistent with such programs and of official academic events of the University.
 The use of these facilities shall be limited to these purposes unless otherwise authorized by the Director of Business Services or designee.
 Requests for use of all intercollegiate athletic facilities must be made to the Office of Special Events online at: http://reservations.angelo.edu.

 - Recreational Facilities

 The Ben Kelly Center for Human Performance, intramural fields, tennis courts, racquetball courts and basketball courts are intended primarily for student recreational and instructional use on an organized group and individual basis.
 University Recreation is responsible for scheduling the use of these facilities for University Recreation programs and services.
+A hammock farm was installed between Robert and Mary Massie Residence Halls and this is the only approved campus location for hammock use.
+Hammocks are available for check-out in the Ben Kelly Center for Human Performance building.
 Other University departments, organizations, and off-campus guests may request use of recreational facilities from the Office of Special Events using an online form located at http://reservations.angelo.edu.

 The Pavilion is designed to meet the recreational needs of students, faculty and staff and to provide programming opportunities for the University and its registered student organizations.
 Reservation requests may be submitted to the Office of Special Events online at http://reservations.angelo.edu.
 The Pavilion may also be rented according to University policy governing this privilege.